The choice layer for AI coding

 Route real tasks.

-Each task gets a model choice based on the shared learned policy; outcomes (test pass/fail, cost, latency) feed back automatically.
+Each task gets a model choice based on the shared learned policy; outcomes (test pass/fail, cost, latency) feed back automatically if you opt-in.

 Earn a stake.